CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation: CR-Walker: Conversational Recommendation Walker

-In a recommender dialog, especially under the cold-start setting where no prior user preference is available, the dialog history is the only way for the recommender to gather information about the user and determine the next step's dialog act.
-Therefore, obtaining a meaningful representation of dialog history as input to the dialog policy is crucial for performance.
-We encode the dialog history in two separate ways to reinforce the quality of representation, obtaining the utterance embedding $\boldsymbol{u}_t$ and user portrait $\boldsymbol{p}_t$.

-The utterance embedding focuses on the contextual aspect of the dialog history.
-Specifically, it is obtained through applying a LSTM over the representations of each dialog turn $x_t$.
-A dialog turn here refer to a single round of dialog between system and user, where we assume the dialog is initiated by the system.
-We use a pretrained-BERT \cite{devlin2019bert} to encode each turn and use the embedding of ``[CLS]'' token as the turn's representation, denoted as $\text{BERT}(x_t)$.
-The LSTM updates its hidden state as following:

-where the hidden state of LSTM $\boldsymbol{u}_t \in \mathbb{R}^{d_u}$, the overall representation of the context, is taken as the utterance embedding.
-We set the hidden dimension of the LSTM $d_u$ the same as the graph embedding size $d^{(L)}$.

-The user portrait, on the other hand, focuses on the informative entities mentioned in the dialog history to learn a representation of user's interests.
-In each turn, we performed \textit{named entity recognition} to identify informative entities mentioned in the previous user utterance using SPaCy\footnote{\url{https://spacy.io/}}, then linked them to entities on the KG with fuzzy string matching\footnote{\url{https://pypi.org/project/fuzzywuzzy/}}.
-Identified entities are added to the mentioned entity set.
-We thus obtain the mentioned embeddings $\boldsymbol{M}_t$ with size of $d^{(L)}\times|M_t|$:
+\paragraph{User Portrait} We build a user portrait to represent user interests using both dialog and KG here.
+Given the dialog history, we performed \textit{named entity recognition} (NER) to identify entities mentioned in the previous user utterances $\{x_1,\dots,x_{t-1},x_t\}$ using spaCy, then linked them to the entities in the KG with simple fuzzy string matching.
+The status of identified entities is updated as ``mentioned''.
+We thus obtain all the representation of mentioned entities $\boldsymbol{M}_t \in \mathbb{R}^{d\times|M_t|}$ by looking up entity embedding: